xianyi/julia/doc/manual/faq.rst

 	julia> x # x is unchanged!
 	10

 In Julia, any function (including ``change_value!()``) can't change the binding of a local variable.
-If ``x`` (in the calling scope) is bound to a immutable object (like a real number), you can't modify the object; likewise, if x is bound in the calling scope to a Dict, you can't change it to be bound to an ASCIIString.
+If ``x`` (in the calling scope) is bound to a immutable object (like a real number), you can't modify the object; likewise, if x is bound in the calling scope to a Dict, you can't change it to be bound to an String.

 But here is a thing you should pay attention to: suppose ``x`` is bound to an Array (or any other mutable type).
 You cannot "unbind" ``x`` from this Array.
 But, since an Array is a *mutable* type, you can change its content.
 For example::